hpc-io/h5bench/docs/source/vpic.rst

 .. warning::

-	In Cori/NERSC or similar platforms that use Cray-MPICH library, if you encouter a failed assertion regarding support for ``MPI_THREAD_MULTIPLE`` you should define the following environment variable:
+	In Cori/NERSC and Theta/ALCF, or similar platforms that use Cray-MPICH library, if you encouter a failed assertion regarding support for ``MPI_THREAD_MULTIPLE`` you should define the following environment variable:

 	.. code-block:: bash